foulscar/AWSmcserverautomation/README.md

 ---

-### We now need to install Java on our instance
+### We now need to install Java on your instance

 Go ahead and run these commands:

-These will import our repo
+These will import your repo

 ```console
 sudo rpm --import https://yum.corretto.aws/corretto.key